slerman12/XRDs/README.md

 # Reproducing Paper

+Run scripts are shown below.

-To run, we have 3 model variants for predicting **7-way crystal types**:
+We have 3 model variants for predicting **7-way crystal types**:

 **Model 1: No-pool CNN**